pechandiat/DRUG-CLASSIFICATION-CICD-ML/README.md

 # CICD-ML
-Following DataCamp guide to automating training, evaluation and deploying models using GitHub Actions
+Automating training, evaluation and deploying models using GitHub Actions